Metatavu/linkedevents-client/javascript-generated/docs/EventApi.md

   'publisher': "publisher_example", // String | Search for events published by the given organization 'sort': "sort_example", // String | Sort the returned events in the given order.
 Possible sorting criteria are 'start_time', 'end_time', 'days_left' and 'last_modified_time'.
 The default ordering is '-last_modified_time'.
-  'page': 56, // Number | request particular page in paginated results 'pageSize': 56 // Number | request that server delivers page_size results in response };
+  'page': 56, // Number | request particular page in paginated results 'pageSize': 56, // Number | request that server delivers page_size results in response 'addressLocalityFi': "addressLocalityFi_example", // String | Search for events in given address localities (fi).
+Multiple localities can be entered by separating them by a comma
+  'addressLocalitySv': "addressLocalitySv_example", // String | Search for events in given address localities (sv).
+Multiple localities can be entered by separating them by a comma
+  'addressLocalityEn': "addressLocalityEn_example" // String | Search for events in given address localities (en).
+Multiple localities can be entered by separating them by a comma
+};
 apiInstance.eventList(opts).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);